navid0908/dating-with-node-api/README.md

 	$ npm test

-If you need to add seed data for your tests, use db-migrate.
-See this [commit](https://github.com/salimkapadia/dating-with-node-api/commit/f3a7a7e2a01a9dde93a33590d7932807cc476556).
+If you need to add seed data for your tests, use [knex seed-api](http://knexjs.org/#Seeds-API).
 Please keep in mind that during the build process, the test directory is not checked out.

 # Troubleshooting